What do your computer, television, fridge freezer have in common?

 Hydroelectricity - Uses energy from water that runs from rivers or dams to turn turbines to generate electricity.
 This creates no pollution but can damage the landscape and is very expensive to set up.

 Nuclear - Nuclear power produces a lot of energy but also creates radioactive nuclear waste and can be dangerous if rigorous safety standards are not met.
-The danger of nuclear energy was clearly demonstrated by the Chernobyl nuclear disaster in 1986.
+The danger of nuclear energy was clearly demonstrated by the Chernobyl nuclear disaster in 1986 and the Fukushima disaster in 2011.